chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-result-parser.markdown

 - extension
 ---

-TODO: make this a more tutorial like.

-XL TestView supports a number of test tools out of the box, but there are many other tools available.
+XL TestView supports a number of test tools out of the box.
+Many more tools are available.
 Some are open source, self build or proprietary.
-To support these tools, it is possible to define new test tool configurations.
-The processing of test results is done by a test result parser.
+To support these tools, XL-TestView allows writing a custom test result parser so that you can support tools that are not (yet) supported out of the box.

+TODO: Insert plug here for possible cooperation with XebiaLabs to sell support? (like, we can help you with building a plugin for X money?)

-A test result parser is essentially a program that parses several test files, and produces test results in a format that XL TestView can store in its database.
-XL TestView offers a flexibale scripting interface.
-Users can write implementations in Python or Java that will provide the logic that is specific for that test tool.
+A test result parser is a program that parses several test result files, and produces test results in a format that XL TestView can store in its database.

-## Writing a new Test Tool
-The following steps are required for a new test tool:
+XL TestView offers a flexible scripting interface.
+Parsers can be written in Python or Java.

+In this how-to we will explain the steps required to create your own test result parser.

+## General approach
+In general the following steps need to be followed.

 1. Determine the type of results produced by the test tool.
 XL TestView supports functional and performance test results
+2. Define a new `test tool configuration` in the `synthetic.xml`.
+Here we have to decide wether the tool will produce functional or performance results and we define where we can find the actual `parser`.
-2. Write the implementation
+3. Write an implementation of the test results parser
-3. Add an entry to a synthetic.xml file.
+4. Test (and repeat from #2 if needed)

 XL TestView contains a set of default tools.
 Those can be used as a basis for new test tools.
 The following table can help you select a good starting point: